-Fostering deeper understanding of the atmosphere, Earth, and Sun
+Fostering deeper understanding of the atmosphere and Earth system

-The University Corporation for Atmospheric Research is a consortium of over 100 member universities and academic affiliates focused on research and training in the atmospheric and related Earth system sciences.
-Our members set directions and priorities for the National Center for Atmospheric Research, which UCAR manages with sponsorship by the National Science Foundation.
-Through our community programs, UCAR provides innovative services in support of the community's education and research goals.
+The University Corporation for Atmospheric Research is a nonprofit consortium of more than 100 North American member colleges and universities focused on research and training in the atmospheric and related Earth system sciences.
+UCAR manages the National Center for Atmospheric Research with sponsorship by the National Science Foundation.
+Through our community programs, UCAR supports and extends the capabilities of our academic consortium. > Print-friendly brochure: About NCAR & UCAR

-The UCAR Community Programs provide innovative services in support of the community's education and research goals.
+The UCAR Community Programs provide innovative services in support of the consortium's education and research goals. more below >

-Founded in 1960, UCAR is a nonprofit consortium of North American member universities, each of which grants doctoral degrees in the atmospheric and related sciences, plus an increasing number of international affiliates offering comparable degrees, and North American academic affiliates offering predoctoral degrees.
+Founded in 1960, UCAR is a nonprofit consortium of more than 100 North American member colleges and universities, each of which grants degrees in the atmospheric and related sciences, plus a number of international affiliates offering comparable degrees.

 Members of the private sector serve on governance boards, collaborate with researchers, contribute funding to specific projects, and participate in technology transfer activities.
-Through its Office of Government Affairs, UCAR advocates for strong federal science budgets on behalf of the geosciences community.
+Through its Government Relations activities, UCAR advocates for strong federal science budgets on behalf of the geosciences community.

 You'll find more about UCAR and NCAR in Our History.